Discover all the best things to see and do in Tenerife, the largest island in the Canary archipelago.

 Siam Park

-Loro Park
+Loro Parque

 The quality of its facilities and its environmental commitment make it one of the best zoos in the world.
 The park was originally conceived as a paradise for parrots but has developed into one of the main attractions in the Canary Islands.
-Its most popular attractions include Planet Penguin, the penguinarium opened in 1999 and perfectly emulates the living conditions of the Antarctic; and the Dolphinarium, where visitors can observe the intelligence and sympathy of these wonderful sea creatures.
+Its most popular attractions include Planet Penguin, the penguinarium opened in 1999 that perfectly emulates the living conditions of the Antarctic; and the Dolphinarium, where visitors can observe the intelligence and friendliness of these wonderful sea creatures.

 Viewpoints